©

 🔹 The name Bilia could come from the Roman surname “Bilius”, suggesting that the village’s roots go back to Roman times.
 While this etymology remains hypothetical, it bears witness to the area’s rich history.

 🔹 The inhabitants of Bilia have a name that is as rare as it is charming: les Biliais.
-It reflects the identity of a discreet community that is proud of its origins, in a village that now has around thirty year-round residents.
+This gentilé reflects the identity of a discreet community that is proud of its origins, in a village that today has around thirty year-round inhabitants.